How to See the Garden of Morning Calm Lighting Festival in Winter 2025 / 2026

 How to get to the Garden of Morning Calm Lighting Festival from Seoul

 The Garden of Morning Calm is approximately 65-km northeast of Seoul in Gapyeong-gun.
 It’s part of Gyeonggi-do Province.
 If you have a car, you can drive there yourself in around an hour, depending on traffic.
-There’s parking available on site, though it does get quite busy during the festival.

-Book an all-inclusive tour
+Join an all-inclusive tour

 Using Public Transport

 If you ONLY want to visit the Garden of Morning Calm Lighting Festival, and nothing else, your only option is to get there using public transit.
 Keep in mind that ANY public transit route from Seoul to the Garden of Morning Calm requires multiple transfers and quite a bit of time.

-Check and double check your final destinations, because it can be super confusing, with many stations having the exact same name, but being in different locations (like Cheongpyeong subway station vs Cheongpyeong ITX train station vs Cheongpyeong bus terminal).
+If you are set on using public transportation, be sure to check and double check your final destinations, because it can be super confusing.
+Many transit stations have the exact same name, but are in slightly different locations (like Cheongpyeong subway station vs Cheongpyeong ITX train station vs Cheongpyeong bus terminal).

 Using the ITX-Cheongchun Train